sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/2_create_workload_review.md

 pre: "<b>2. </b>"
 ---

+With the sample workload deployed, you can now conduct the AWS Well-Architected Framework Review on it.
+The purpose of this review exercise is to measure the alignment of the workload with the AWS Well-Architected Framework Best Practices.
+Information about the workload architecture and practices is gathered through conversations with related stakeholders, guided by the questions and information in the AWS Well-Architected Tool.

+In this section of the lab, you will create a workload in the AWS Well-Architected tool

  The Well-Architected Framework Reviews are conducted per workload.
 A workload is a collection of resources and code that delivers business value, such as a customer-facing application or a backend process.

 1. We will start with creating a workload in the Well-Architected Tool.
 Click **Define workload** associated with the necessary AWS tags.